You can install Slurm using using the cm-wlm-setup tool included with BCM.

 Slurm Troubleshooting— Pyxis is Plug-in Unavailable on GB200 Software Image#

-Sometimes if the software image for the GB200 compute trays was not assigned to the category when cm-wlm-setup is run, the Pyxis plug-in may be missing as indicated by:
+Sometimes if the software image for the GB200 compute trays was not assigned to the category when cm-wlm-setup is run, the Pyxis plug-in may be missing as indicated by the following output:

 use the cm-chroot-sw-img tool to enter the gb200 software image to install pyxis-sources and then run the command to compile and install the Pyxis plugin for Slurm.